mcbreese/football_databricks/dbt_football_databricks/models/staging/stg_docs.md

 {% enddocs %}

 {% docs market_value_in_eur %}
-The player's market value, standardized and converted into Euros (€).
+The player's market value, standardised and converted into Euros (€).
 {% enddocs %}

 {% docs transfer_date %}